 Huashan is a right of passage for many Chinese.
 They climb the mountain from the bottom, often climbing through the night hours to see the sunrise at the top.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-We weren’t planning a night time trip.
+We weren’t planning a nighttime trip.
 Visiting during July meant that the likelihood of the weather being clear enough to see the sunrise was pretty low.
-I also have no burning desire to climb a mountain in the dark.
+I also have no burning desire to climb this mountain in the dark.

 Getting to Huashan on Public Transport

-We took the public bus from the main Railway Station in Xian, paying our 22 CNY once on board.
-We took the last two seats on the bus and settled in for the two hour trip to the base of the mountain.
+We took this public bus from the main Railway Station in Xian, paying for our tickets once on board.
+We took the last two seats on the bus and settled in for the two-hour trip to the base of the mountain.

 - Entrance to the Mountain: 180 CNY

 - Transfer bus from the ticket office to the base: 3 CNY each way